×

 When we asked expats and global nomads about the quality of medical care in Romania, they replied:

 "In Romania, healthcare services are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all Romanian citizens and foreign residents.
 The quality of public healthcare in Romania is generally good, with a wide range of services available, including primary care, specialist care, hospital care, and emergency services.
 Foreign residents are able to access the public healthcare system, although they may need to pay a fee for some services.
 Expats in Romania can use the public healthcare system, but they may need to pay a fee for some services.
-Expats may also choose to use private healthcare services, which are generally more expensive but may offer a higher quality of care," wrote one digital nomad living in Romania.
+Expats may also choose to use private healthcare services, which are generally more expensive but may offer a higher quality of care," explained one person living in Romania.

 What are the pros and cons of living in Romania?